+In 2005, NARCC entered into a Contract to Sell with Union Bank of the Philippines involving eight (8) parcels of land located in Valenzuela City, with an aggregate area of 15,997 square meters.
+For the purpose of paying the obligation arising from the aforementioned contract, NARCC sought the assistance of the Group through interest bearing cash advances.
 In 2009, NARCC executed respective unsecured PN to cover their respective advances to the Group with a term of five (5) years, and bear interest of two percent (2%) per annum, renewable upon agreement of the parties.
-These PN was renewed in 2014 with a three-year term which matured during the year at interest of two percent (2%) per annum.
+These PN's were renewed in 2014 with a three-year term which matured during the year at interest of two percent (2%) per annum.
 These cash advances are to be settled through cash payments.
-On December 21, 2018, NARCC and Group reissued a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021 d) Installment contract receivables from IPC e) Metro Alliance Holdings and Equities Corporation (MAHEC)
+On March 23, 2015, the properties were transferred to the Group through Deed of Absolute Sale executed by the Group and Union Bank of the Philippines.
+On December 21, 2018, NARCC and the Group reissued a promissory note indicating an extension of term for another three (3) years, starting January 31, 2018 and will mature on January 31, 2021 on the remaining balance.

+d) Installment contract receivables from IPC

-In addition to the advances made to related parties, the Group also has unsecured and unguaranteed installment contract receivables from IPC due beyond one (1) year which are to be settled through cash amounting to ₱4,340,519 as at December 31, 2019 and 2018 (see Note 5).
+In addition to the advances made to related parties, the Group also has unsecured and unguaranteed installment contract receivables from related parties due beyond one (1) year which are to be settled through cash amounting to P4,340,519 as at December 31, 2020 and 2019 (see Note 5).